What is croup?

-A cool-air humidifier (warm-air humidifiers give germs a place to grow) in your child’s room can also be helpful.
+A cool-air humidifier in your child's bedroom can also be helpful; be sure to keep the humidifier clean to prevent mineral build-up and the growth of bacteria and molds.
 Your child’s health care provider may recommend acetaminophen or ibuprofen (over-the-counter medications) to ease fever.
 However, the American Academy of Pediatrics and the Centers for Disease Control and Prevention (CDC) recommend that other cold and cough medicines not be given to infants and young children.
 These drugs have not been proven effective and can be harmful.
 In addition, do not give aspirin to children under the age of 12 (or to teens under the age of 19) with a viral illness.
 Research has established a link between the use of aspirin and Reye’s syndrome, a rare but serious illness.

-If your child has difficulty breathing the doctor may prescribe a steroid to help reduce swelling in the upper airway.
+If your child has difficulty breathing, their doctor may prescribe a steroid to help reduce swelling in the upper airway.

 How can croup be prevented?

 There is no vaccine for croup.
 However, the following practices—which are the same as those recommended for warding off the common cold—can reduce your child’s risk of getting croup:

 - Wash hands frequently.
 Teach children the importance of hand washing.
 Review the CDC’s tips for proper hand washing.